natenka/pyneng-examples-exercises-en/README.md

 ## Tasks (exercises)

 The exercises directory contains tasks with numbers corresponding to the sections of the book.
-In addition, there are all auxiliary files (configurations, etc.) that are used in tasks.
+In addition, there are all additional files (configurations, etc.) that are used in tasks.

 ## Tests